 Surrounded by some of the highest peaks in Idaho, with access to Idaho’s finest rivers and headwaters, David and Sue's property in Central Idaho inspired the creation of a rustic log cabin get-away.

 "We bought the property primarily to have a get-away for fishing and a place of solitude where we could enjoy the beautiful views," says David.

 "We did not want a huge cabin, but one that was large enough to accommodate our children and grandchildren during their visits to Idaho in the summer."
-M.T.N Architects, PrecisionCraft’s exclusive design firm, worked with David and Sue to create a design that complemented their one-of-a-kind landscape.
-Starting with a floor plan from PrecisionCraft’s gallery, M.T.N Architects designed a home that David and Sue felt was perfect for them.
+M.T.N Design, PrecisionCraft’s exclusive design firm, worked with David and Sue to create a design that complemented their one-of-a-kind landscape.
+Starting with a floor plan from PrecisionCraft’s gallery, M.T.N designed a home that David and Sue felt was perfect for them.